 10. Supply Chain Manager

-They manage the flow of goods from warehouse to end customer.
+They manage the flow of goods from the warehouse to the end customer.
 They need to help determine routes, warehouses, and logistical partners that will optimise operations.
 Supply chain managers should be good negotiators and possess problem-solving and risk-management skills.

 Emerging Career Opportunities in South Africa

 The job market in South Africa is evolving, creating new career opportunities across sectors.
 Technological advancement, a focus on sustainability, and an economic shift have created roles in digital marketing, start-ups, and renewable energy.
-As organisations adapt to changing markets, they also need to create new roles to help bridge the gap between traditional profiles.

 These new roles help the business secure logistical support, create marketing plans, and find markets to expand into.
 If you want to know what jobs you can do with a business management degree, these are some emerging roles seeking skilled managers in South Africa:

-• Business Analyst: Analyse large volumes of data to help improve the operations or logistics of a company.
+- Business Analyst: Analyse large volumes of data to help improve the operations or logistics of a company.
 They interact with various stakeholders to help devise solutions that will increase the company’s overall health.

 Industries That Highly Value Business Management Graduates in South Africa

-The skills of a business manager are required in all industries to manage operations, finances, budgets, and staff.
-However, certain industries stand out when we explore what jobs you can do with a business management degree in South Africa.
 These are sectors that employ a large number of business management professionals to help maintain and expand their business.
 These industries operate in both the online and offline space.

-• Retail Industry: This sector operates offline and online and requires digital marketers, business analysts, and e-commerce managers.
+- Retail Industry: This sector operates offline and online and requires digital marketers, business analysts, and e-commerce managers.
 They also need to employ supply chain and logistics managers to distribute goods.

-• Financial Services: Banks and financial services companies are constantly hiring Finance and Economics majors to help spearhead departments and examine businesses’ financial state.
+- Financial Services: Banks and financial services companies are constantly hiring Finance and Economics majors to help spearhead departments and examine businesses’ financial state.

-• Information Technology (IT): IT companies require efficient business managers to help develop client relationships and expand their business.
+- Information Technology (IT): IT companies require efficient business managers to help develop client relationships and expand their business.
 They can also help market firms and their services to reach the correct target audience.

 What are the Career Growth Opportunities with a Business Management Degree?

-If students wonder what they can do with a business management degree, remember that business management professionals are required in all sectors.
-As companies expand, they must fulfil roles in HR, supply chain, operations, and marketing departments.
 Specialist business management roles are also in high demand as businesses move online and require candidates with distinct profiles, such as digital marketing managers and SEO managers.

-A business management degree can be the first step to a fulfilling role in a leadership position.
-Graduates can begin with entry-level profiles and move on to team and department leads.
-With experience, they can become regional or company heads.
-Multinational companies (MNCs) in South Africa constantly hire business management professionals to help meet demands as they expand in emerging markets.
+Multinational companies (MNCs) in South Africa constantly hire business management professionals to meet demand as they expand into emerging markets.
 They can be hired to fulfil roles that include managing international suppliers or clients.

-Salary Expectations for Business Management Graduates in South Africa
+Salary for BM Graduates in South Africa

 Conclusion

-Business management is a lucrative career choice, and the options are endless for anyone wondering what jobs you can do with a business management degree.
-They can find roles in traditional profiles such as finance and HR but also in newer profiles such as digital marketing and e-coommerce.
+They can find roles in traditional profiles such as finance and HR, but also in newer profiles such as digital marketing and e-commerce.
 Graduates can work in established companies or find roles in emerging start-ups.
 As they gain experience, graduates can move to leadership positions.

 What can you do with a business management degree?